 The South-West region is classified as a "Moderate - Innovator" and the South-Central region as a "Modest - Innovator", as innovation performance has increased over time by 1.5% and 2.5% respectively.
 Unlike Central Macedonia where innovation activities are grouped within the CBC area, the Bulgarian CBC NUTS III districts have only a minor contribution to performance of Regional Innovation.
 Blagoevgrad in 2019 participated with less than 1% in RD Staff and 0.5% of RD Expenditures in the South West Region.
 In Kardzhali and Smolyan, R&D expenditures were zero in 2019.
-Haskovo's share to the Central South Region R&D expenditures in 2019 was €900.000 which was almost equal to the 1/3 of the South-Central region's total expenditure.
+Haskovo's share to the Central South Region R&D expenditure.
 Regarding this relatively high participation, the R&D Personnel in Haskovo District was limited to only 60 employees (2% of Regional R&D Personnel).
 Respectively, 56 persons were employed in Kardzhali, and 218 persons were employed in Smolyan in R&D activities.